 Case Summary

-The Alabama State Conference of the NAACP and four African-American voters filed a lawsuit in federal court against the State of Alabama alleging that the at-large method of electing Alabama’s appellate courts, including the Alabama Supreme Court, deprives minority voters of the chance to elect judges of their choice in violation of Section 2 of the Voting Rights Act.
-Plaintiffs sought both declaratory and injunctive relief barring Alabama from their existing method of electing state appellate judges and ordering a new method to be implemented.
+On September 7, 2016, the Alabama State Conference of the NAACP and four African-American voters filed a federal lawsuit against Alabama challenging the state’s at-large method of electing appellate judges as violating § 2 of the federal Voting Rights Act (“VRA”).
+They sought declaratory and injunctive relief barring the state from using the at-large election method and requiring a new method of election be implemented.

 Case Library